projectblacklight/blacklight_cql/README.md

 == Dismax search field configuration

 All fields configured in Blacklight.config[:search_fields] are available as CQL indexes.
-If you'd like to make more dismax-configured search fields available in CQL but not the standard HTML search select menu, simply add them with :show_in_simple_select = false, eg:
+If you'd like to make more dismax-configured search fields available via a CQL search, but not the standard HTML search select menu, simply add them with :show_in_simple_select = false, eg:

   Blacklight.config[:search_fields] << {:key => "only_in_cql", :show_in_simple_select => false, :local_solr_parameters => { :qf => "$my_special_qf"}}